This delicious clean eating coconut whipped cream goes great over fruit or on top of just about any clean dessert, and it’s dairy free!

 - Craving Buster: Chocolate Ice Cream

-NOTE: Be sure to purchase regular coconut milk in a can (not light coconut milk) and put it in the fridge overnight (minimum) so the cream will raise to the top of the can.
-I’ve found the longer it’s in the fridge, the easier it is to get the cream out.
+If you need a dairy free topping for your desserts, look no further!
+This pairs deliciously with just about any fruit or dessert you put it on.
+Just be sure to purchase regular coconut milk in a can (not light coconut milk) and put it in the fridge overnight (minimum) so the cream will raise to the top of the can.
+I've found the longer it's in the fridge, the easier it is to get the cream out.
 I put mine in for two days the second time I made this.
 And hang onto that leftover coconut milk!
-I’ll show you what to do with it in my next recipe.
+It's great in your morning smoothie!

 - 1 cup coconut cream (this is the approximate measure that you will get from 2 cans of coconut milk)